Italica: Roman colony in western Andalusia, not far from Seville.

 Italica was founded in 206 BCE during the Second Punic War (218-202), Rome's war against Hannibal.
 According to Appian of Alexandria, the Roman commander Publius Cornelius Scipio settled his Italian veterans on this site, which was close enough to the Guadalquivir to control the area.note[Appian, Iberian Wars 38).]

 Although the nearby native city Hispalis (Seville) would always remain a larger city, Italica was also an important center of Roman culture.
-The town was proud of its heritage, using the image of Romulus and Remus on its coinage.
+The town was proud of its heritage, using the image of Romulus and Remus on its coins.
 It had a theater and an amphitheater.

 Several famous Romans were born in Italica.
 It has been assumed that the poet Silius Italicus was among them, but this is not really certain.